BarryBeics/Project-Two/TESTING.md

 ### 2.3.
 Desktops ###
 Notes:
-- All Sizes Desktop :   Padding of half & thrid boxes needs increasing to display properly.
+- All Sizes Desktop :   Padding of half & third boxes needs increasing to display properly.

 All the errors found have now been fixed as shown below.